Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 ---
 --8<-- "includes/editions-all-editions.md"

-Often, business needs dictate that behavioral data be analyzed alongside other organizational sources of data that aren't captured within Amplitude.
+Often, business needs dictate that you analyze behavioral data alongside other organizational sources of data that aren't captured within Amplitude.
-By integrating Amplitude with Amazon S3, you can easily export your Amplitude data to an Amazon S3 bucket, enabling you to analyze your Amplitude data sets side-by-side with the rest of your data.
+By integrating Amplitude with Amazon S3, you can export your Amplitude data to an Amazon S3 bucket.
+This enables you to analyze your Amplitude data sets side-by-side with the rest of your data.

-Because the export works on a per-project basis, teams have the flexibility to set up data from one project for delivery to multiple buckets, or use multiple projects in the same organization to export event data into a single Amazon S3 bucket.
+Because the export works on a per-project basis, you have the flexibility to set up data from one project for delivery to multiple buckets.
+Or, you can use multiple projects in the same organization to export event data into a single Amazon S3 bucket.
 However, each bucket can only be accessed by a single organization.

 !!!note "Other Amplitude + Amazon S3 Integrations"